0xHy0kR1/portswigger/client-side/XSS/DOM-based_XSS/(lab-12)DOM-based_open_redirection.md

 In simpler terms, this code creates a link that, when clicked, tries to find a web address pattern in the current page's URL.
 If it finds a matching pattern, it takes you to that web address.
 If not, it takes you to the home page.

-2. Now, visit the exploit server and copy the url of exploit server and with that url paste the below payload in the place of current web page url.
+2. Now, visit the exploit server and copy the url of exploit server and with that url, paste the below payload in the place of current web page url.
 ```python
 https://0ab8002203ad915680c82b21000400b3.web-security-academy.net/post?postId=10&url=https://exploit-0a59004d03ca919780772ab001a0003e.exploit-server.net/#
 ```